surma/surma.dev/content/things/portrait-mode.md

   <figcaption>Nikon’s f/0.95 aperture made waves amongst photographers and will cost you a mere £8.3k.</figcaption>
 </figure>

-Just in terms of size, a phone lens with a diameter of $~1\text{cm}$ seems practical, but big lenses with short focal length are more bulgy and I am sure the real challenges of creating a $f/0.5$ lens cannot be found when writing an article form the ivory tower of perfect lenses and ignoring the real world physics.
+Just in terms of size, a phone lens with a diameter of $~1\text{cm}$ seems practical, but big lenses with short focal length are more bulgy and that could end up being weird on the back of a phone.
+Also, as I said, I am no expert and I am sure the _real_ challenges of creating a $f/0.5$ mobile phone lens appear outside of writing an article in the ivory tower of perfect lenses and ignoring the real world physics.

 ## The answers to all my questions